tesera/learn-cli/README.md

 A variable selection client writen in Python and R. The CLI leverages [pyvarselect](https://github.com/tesera/pyvarselect) and [rvarslect](https://github.com/tesera/rvarselect) libraries.
 We use rpy2 as a proxy between Python and R.

+The cli is docker ready.
+You can choose to run the cli locally the old fashion way or through Docker with the Dockerfile included.
+Running the cli in Docker will simplify the efforts tremendously but Docker know how is required.

 ###Dependencies

 * [Github Persona Access Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)